craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 Things get interesting when using multiple wrappers inside one another.
 Imagine we have three wrappers, for numerical ranges with an ordering operation:

-- `minmaxed`{.d}, which ascertains (well, at least transmits the message) that the wrapped value is between to extrema.
+- `minmaxed`{.d}, which ascertains (well, at least transmits the message) that the wrapped value is between two extrema.
 - `periodic`{.d}, which encodes the idea that a range has a period, accessible through the `.period`{.d} member.
 - `derivative`{.d}, which says successive elements' difference is no more than a `.slope`{.d} number (in absolute).